 Michelle Heffernan lives alone without any family in her 5km radius.
 For her, the ‘social bubble’, meant as a defence for loneliness, was having the opposite effect.

 Echoes of “will you shift my friend” ring through my head.
 Since last week I’ve been singled out consistently for being, well – single – as people repeatedly ask me “So, who is going to be in your social bubble?
-Lockdown Take Two has given me the option of a plus one, but just like a real life wedding invitation, I feel a mixture of gratitude, and, well, pressure.
-“Who are you going to choose?” texts my best friend in Vancouver, as if I’m on Blind Date and there are three sexy men behind the partition just waiting to entertain me.
+Lockdown Take Two gave me the option of a plus one, but just like a real-life wedding invitation, I felt a mixture of gratitude, and, well, pressure.
+“Who are you going to choose?” texted my best friend in Vancouver, as if I’m on Blind Date and there are three sexy men behind the partition just waiting to entertain me.
 “I don’t know!’
-I reply.
+I replied.
 “Who would honestly want to take me?”

 I’m 31, single and I live alone in Waterford with my cat.
 As if I don’t sound pathetic enough, I don’t actually have any immediate family within 5km of me.
 I grew up in Waterford and think of this place as my home, but both of my parents now live in other counties.
 My three best friends are in Cork, Belfast and Vancouver, respectively, and my siblings are just not orbiting in my solar system.

-Last Monday I mentally scrolled through my list of options.
+So I mentally scrolled through my list of options.
 ‘There’s my work colleague Sean… oh, but he’s exceptionally busy with his two jobs.
 There’s my school pal Sarah… ah, but she has enough on her plate with that bereavement.
 There’s Laura… but her Dad is just too high risk’.
 No matter which way I turned, I couldn’t think of inflicting myself on any one of these people, as they all have enough on their plates already.
 “It’s kind of like finding someone to take to the debs,” laughed my sister on the phone.
-“Yes, but I’m not asking them to go to a giant session with me,” I say, “I’m asking them to be my family for a month.”
+“Yes, but I’m not asking them to go to a giant session with me,” I say, “I’m asking them to be my family for the forseeable.”

 Spirits feel depleted

 Fast forward to now and it’s a whole different kettle of crap.
-The weather is so cat even she won’t go outdoors.
 The ‘isolation-ship’ set sail long ago and the apps are full of the same time wasters looking for Snapchat sexting.
 The idea of a Zoom quiz is painful and there’s no Paul Mescal and Daisy Edgar Jones to make everything more bearable.
-Weather and TV aside though, I just don’t feel the same sense of community spirit as before.
+TV aside though, I just don’t feel the same sense of community spirit as before.
 Not to sound all Barney on it, but we’re not chanting “hold firm” with rainbows this time.
-Everyone’s spirit feels depleted, and Christmas sounds like a second-hand consolation prize we’re not even looking forward to.
+Everyone’s spirit feels depleted.

-And it may seem tougher the second time around, but you know what?
-I think we can wear March and April like a medal of honour.
+And it may seem tougher this time around, but you know what?
+I think we can wear last March and April like a medal of honour.
 I had lockdown thrown at me in a time when I felt truly vulnerable, and incredibly, I actually survived.
 We may not see it now, but every one of us has learned a new set of skills this year, skills of incredible resilience.
-We were dealt an impossible hand, but we have each survived, and I have to believe if I can do it once, I most certainly can do it again.
+We were dealt an impossible hand, but we have each survived, and I have to believe if I can do it three times, I most certainly can do it again.